thedava/dod-lite/docs/04-Adapters.md

 );
 ```

 ### Replicate

 The `ReplicateAdapter` allows you to use two adapters at the same time.
 All modifications will be done on both adapters.
 All modifications will be done on the main adapter first
-and then replicated to the secondary adapter.
+and then replicated to the replica adapter.
 If a replication fails, the main adapter will be reverted to its previous state and a `ReplicationFailedException` will be thrown.
+All reads will be done on the main adapter only.

 ```php
 // Replicate data to a backup device